 You can search and download from hundreds of thousands of water well records and springs in the Pennsylvania Groundwater Information System (PaGWIS).

-From PaGWIS, you can obtain information on:
+From PaGWIS, you can obtain information about:

 Private Water Wells